TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 .. note::

-	Although you could provice methods for changing the internal state of a value object, it is not allowed to change the state at any time.
+	Although you could provide methods for changing the internal state of a value object, it is not allowed to change the state at any time.
 Take the example of the color object, which could contain a new method "makeBrighter()".
 	This method must change the color value and give back a new color object with